LL.B. (Honours) MSc Dip. L.P. N.P

 Simon joined the firm as a trainee after graduating top of his class at Glasgow University.
-Since 2004 he has conducted trials covering all areas of criminal law - from breach of the peace, road traffic, assault and domestic abuse to offensive weapons, robbery, drugs and fraud - in over 40 courts in Scotland.
-He additionally has experience at Mental Health Tribunals and Childrens Hearing Referrals as well as Courts Martial in England.
+Since qualifying in 2004 he has conducted trials covering all areas of criminal law - from breach of the peace, road traffic, assault and domestic abuse to offensive weapons, robbery, drugs and fraud - and has appeared in over 50 Sheriff and District courts in Scotland.
+He additionally has experience at Parole Board hearings, Mental Health Tribunals and Childrens Hearing Referrals as well as Courts Martial in England.

 In 2010 Simon became the second youngest Solicitor Advocate in the criminal courts in Scotland, winning his first two High Court cases the same year.
 Since then he has conducted a number of High Court trials with particular successes in serious sexual offences.
 He has also assisted senior counsel in cases including murder, historical abuse and complex financial crime, whilst also continuing to practice in the Sheriff Courts at both summary and solemn level.
 In 2013 Simon was the youngest of three finalists for Criminal Lawyer of the Year in the Scottish Law Awards.